zgfhfut/ETD-net/README.md

-# Learning to Ignore: Conservative Frequency Suppression Enables Robust Audio Tampering Detection under Physical Recapture
+# Learning to Ignore: Conservative Frequency Suppression Enables Robust Speech Tampering Detection under Simulated Recapturing

 This repository contains the test code and pre-trained weights for our manuscript on robust audio tampering detection under physical recapture.